Difference Between HTML, CSS, and JavaScript: A Clear Guide (2026)

 • MDN Web Docs is a website that provides ample documentation, insightful guides, and plentiful resources on various web technologies, including HTML, CSS, and JavaScript.
 Mozilla, the developers behind the Firefox web browser, along with other web community members, contribute to its maintenance.

 • Codecademy is a widely popular website that offers interactive courses and exercises for popular languages such as HTML, CSS, and JavaScript.
-It ranks high among user-friendly platforms to learn coding from.
+It ranks high among user-friendly platforms for learning to code.

 • freeCodeCamp is another excellent resource.
 This non-profit organization provides self-paced courses and projects for HTML, CSS, JavaScript, and other web technologies.
 Its ultimate goal is to assist individuals in acquiring coding skills and securing a job as a web developer.